Hatchback: Mass market acceptance

-2017 Ford Mondeo Mk V (Ford Fusion) hatchback.
-This variant is not sold in the US.

 Modern hatchbacks

 Unlike the Renault 4, which had a semi-integrated body, mounted on a platform chassis, and a front mid-mounted and longitudinally placed engine behind the front axle, the 1967 Simca 1100, which followed in the footsteps of the 1959 BMC Mini with front-wheel drive, a more space-efficient transverse engine layout, unitary bodywork, and independent suspension (features which became key design concepts used by almost every mass-market family car since) - and it was the first hatchback with these features.
 The Simca 1100 also came in both three and five-door variants, and the hatchback models took a central position, traditionally taken up by saloons, in a full model line-up, completed by a station wagon, as well as panel van versions.

 Also in 1967, Citroën released the Dyane, a redesigned 2CV with a large rear hatch, to compete with the Renault 4.

 The Simca was closely followed by Mini's larger stablemate, the Austin Maxi.
 Counting the rear hatch made it a five-door saloon.
 It featured a transverse-mounted SOHC engine, a five-speed transmission, and a flexible seating arrangement which gave the option of forming a double bed.
 Created by the same designer as BMC's Mini, sir Alec Issigonis – accountants had determined that the car had to use the same set of doors as the Austin / Morris 1800, but would be marketed below it in the model range, so needed a shorter rear body.
 A curtailed rear end with a big hatch resulted.
 The Austin Maxi operated in the same market segment as the Renault 16, and the two competitors were closely matched in specifications and exterior dimensions, although the Maxi had significantly more interior space due to its transverse engine.

 In 1974, the Volkswagen Golf was introduced, intended to replace the ubiquitous Beetle.

-In 1976 British Leyland introduced the Rover 3500, a rear wheel drive executive car five-door hatchback.
+In 1976, British Leyland introduced the Rover 3500, a rear wheel drive executive car five-door hatchback.